IDN-C-X/ZeldrisRobot/README.md

 - `URL`: The URL your webhook should connect to (only needed for webhook mode)

 - `SUDO_USERS`: A space-separated list of user_ids which should be considered sudo users
+- `DEV_USERS`: A space-separated list of user_ids which should be considered dev users
 - `SUPPORT_USERS`: A space-separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
 - `WHITELIST_USERS`: A space-separated list of user_ids which should be considered whitelisted - they can't be banned.